Published on 20/01/2017 in Tips & tricks from…

 And with more than 1 million hotspots in Belgium and over 20 million worldwide, there's nearly always one in your area.
 For details on how to log in to such a network, please read our explanation here.

 Have you got a Pack with fixed Internet, such as Tuttimus, our all-in?
-In that case, it's even simpler, thanks to Smart Wi-Fi.
+In that case, it's even simpler, thanks to Public Wi-Fi.
 With this you switch automatically between mobile Internet and the available Proximus hotspots around you.
 So you no longer have to do anything manually in order to log in to our hotspots!
 What's more, you save on roaming costs when you're abroad.